This post may include affiliate links. Thank you for your support.

 Notes

-- If you don't like cilantro, you can substitute fresh Thai basil for the most comparable flavor.
-If you can't get your hands on Thai basil, feel free to use fresh parsley, however it will change the flavor profile of this dish.
+- Cilantro substitution: If you don’t like cilantro, you can substitute fresh Thai basil for the most comparable flavor.
+If you can’t get your hands on Thai basil, feel free to use fresh parsley, however it will change the flavor profile of this dish.

-- I used full fat coconut milk in the recipe below because it lends the most luxurious mouth feel.
+- Coconut Milk: I used full fat coconut milk in the recipe below because it lends the most luxurious mouth feel.
 You can substitute low fat coconut milk, but the dressing will have a thinner texture.

-- The dressing can be made up to 3 days in advance and stored, covered, in the refrigerator.
+- Vinaigrette: The dressing can be made up to 3 days in advance and stored, covered, in the refrigerator.
 Shake well before using!

 Nutrition

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
-Please do not republish this recipe without prior consent.
+Kindly do not republish this recipe without prior consent.
 If you want to reference this recipe, please do so by linking directly to this post.

 This is the one of the best recipes I’ve ever made!
 It is an incredible flavor blast made with healthy ingredients (I cut sugar in less than half).
 Fantastic recipe!
 Thanks for sharing 🙂